 NOTE: The arms are worked in continuous rounds (do not join rounds) using the yellow yarn

-Rnd 1: st 4 in a magic circle [4]
+Rnd 1: st 4 sc in a mc [4]

 Rnd 2: inc around [8]